chavdarch/rock-paper-scissors/README.md

 Rock paper scissors game implementation

 This is game between two players with ability to chose player type(human, computer) and name.
-Computer generates weapon randomly using secure random generation.
+Computer generates weapon randomly using secure random generation, which requires sudo access on the machine running the project

 Game can be easily extended for more weapons( `rock-paper-scissors-lizard-Spock` example provided in the code)